Merrill Edge Review: Commissions, Fees, and Minimum Deposit

 for stocks and ETFs.
 It also offers 30 free trades per month for customers who meet any one of the following criteria:

-- Retirement Assets Savings Program II sweep with your IRA
+with your Merrill Edge Investment Account or Retirement Assets Savings Program (RASP) sweep with your IRA.

 We don't see how a brokerage firm could make any money with these free trades.
 We believe this is the same marketing